What is the difference between wax and polish?

 How they fit into a sensible routine

-3. Polish when needed.
+3. Polish only when needed.
 If you can see defects -- swirls, light scratches, oxidation -- correct them.
 Once or twice a year is plenty for a cared-for daily driver (see paintwork correction).

 Do you always need both?